How is the Zoo governed?

 Saint Louis Zoological Park Commission

 The Missouri State Legislature established the Zoo Subdistrict Commission as the Zoo's governing authority.
 Five members of the Commission reside in the City and five members reside in the County.
 The Commission has the fiduciary and management responsibility for the well-being of the Zoo.
-In addition, one nonprofit organization supports the Zoo and is governed by volunteer board.

 Saint Louis Zoo Association